In this article

 Material: Wool-latex hybrid | Thickness and density: 2-inch | Care instructions: Spot-clean | Trial period and warranty: One-year trial (with a 30-day minimum), 10-year warranty

 Firm mattress toppers are ideal for people who are managing body pains and aches or just need some extra support.
-This organic-latex mattress topper by Avocado is rated as medium-firm and designed to gently cradle your body.
+This organic-latex mattress topper by Avocado comes in two firmness levels, “plush” and “firm,” with the firm version designed to provide support while gently cradling your body.
 Similar to the Birch Living Plush Topper above, it is layered with moisture-wicking organic wool, latex, and cotton to create a buoyant sleeping surface.
-For sleepers who run warm, David Rubin, product expert at The Sleep Doctor, says that toppers made of wool or latex are naturally cooling, since they “promote more air circulation” compared to memory foam and help to disperse body heat.
+For sleepers who run warm, David Rubin, sleep-science coach and director of product testing at Sleep Doctor, says that toppers made of wool or latex are naturally cooling, since they promote more air circulation compared to memory foam and help to disperse body heat.

 Some more mattress toppers we’ve written about